 Catch a Sunset from the Piazzale Michelangelo

-The best free thing to do in Florence is to venture to the Piazzale Michelangelo and catch an epic sunset.
-Beyond the possibility of people watching, sitting here and immersing yourself in the golden glow of the sun setting over the city is almost surreal.
+If I only recommend you do one thing in Florence beyond the biggest sights, it’s to go to Piazzale Michelangelo and catch an epic sunset.
+Immersing yourself in the golden glow of the sun setting over the city is almost surreal.